MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ns-usbioctl-_usb_port_properties.md

+### -field ul

+A bitmask that indicates the properties and capabilities of the port.

 ### -field PortIsUserConnectable

 If <b>TRUE</b>, the port is visible to the user and a USB device can be attached to or detached from the port.